 Halle O’Neal is a specialist in Japanese Buddhist art.
-Before joining History of Art as a Chancellor’s Fellow in the autumn of 2014, she worked as a Mellon Assistant Professor at Vanderbilt University.
+Before joining ECA as a Chancellor’s Fellow in 2014, she worked as a Mellon Assistant Professor at Vanderbilt University.
 She completed her PhD in the Kress Department of Art History at the University of Kansas and held a postdoctoral fellowship at the Reischauer Institute of Japanese Studies, Harvard University.
 She is also an Associate in Research at Harvard University, Reischauer Institute of Japanese Studies.

-From 2017-2019, she will be working on a new project on medieval reuse and recycling in Japanese Buddhist visual and material culture with the support of a grant from the British Academy.
-A forthcoming article in Artibus Asiae explores this topic from the angle of sutra letters: "Inscribing Grief and Salvation: Embodiment and Medieval Reuse and Recycling in Buddhist Palimpsests" (2019).
+From 2017-2019, she is working on a new project on medieval reuse and recycling in Japanese Buddhist visual and material culture with the support of a grant from the British Academy.
+A forthcoming article in Artibus Asiae explores this topic from the angle of letter sutras: "Inscribing Grief and Salvation: Embodiment and Medieval Reuse and Recycling in Buddhist Palimpsests" (2019).

 O'Neal is the convenor of the History of Art Research Workshop and co-convenor of the Asian Religions Network at the University of Edinburgh.
 She is also Director of Research for History of Art.

 Blood, bones, bodies: Buddhist relics in Asia (4th year)

 Visions of the Buddha: Religious art in medieval Japan (3rd year)

 Lectures for History of Art 1 (1st year)

 Lectures for Art History: Texts, Objects, Institutions (3rd year)

 Lectures for Global Middle Ages core course (MSc)

 Relics and reliquaries